Helm is one year old!

 The small team was formed with Matt Butcher leading it, and guys started to work very hard.
 And we had something to show at the first KubeCon. :)

-And today Helm is a part of Kubernetes project, recently Helm v2 alpha 5 was released, and there is big community behind it, which makes me proud to be involved (even I did not real programming there) in such project.
+And today Helm is a part of Kubernetes project, recently Helm v2 alpha 5 was released, and there is big community behind it, which makes me proud to be involved (even I did not do real programming there) in such project.

 Let Helm guide you through the Kubernetes ocean of containers :)